ilg-archived/arm-none-eabi-gcc/PUBLISH.md

 (mind the dash and the space)
 - as description
   - add a downloads badge like `[![Github Releases (by Release)](https://img.shields.io/github/downloads/gnu-mcu-eclipse/arm-none-eabi-gcc/v7.2.1-1.1/total.svg)]()`; use empty URL for now
-  - draft a short paragraph exlaining what are the main changes
+  - draft a short paragraph explaining what are the main changes
 - **attach binaries** and SHA (drag and drop from the archives folder will do it)
 - enable the pre-release button
 - click the **Publish Release** button